swapnil-hoskatti/swapnil-hoskatti/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Using Transformers to predict Time Series Data
+- 🔭 I’m currently working on Google Cloud Platform and deployment for an AI API for better answering questions using Retrieval Augmented Generation (RAG), and my Portfolio Website.
-- 🌱 I’m currently learning Graph Neural Networks
+- 🌱 I’m currently learning Cloud Functions, Cloud Run, Generative AI.
-- 📫 How to reach me: ushoskatti@gmail.com
+- 📫 How to reach me: ushoskatti@gmail.com | shoskatt@charlotte.edu
 <!--
 **swapnil-hoskatti/swapnil-hoskatti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.